 dinosaur so it can get medical treatment.

 Leave kids free to develop their own scenarios, but be ready to participate.

-• How can you keep the creature from escaping from its habitat?
+How can you keep the creature from getting bored?

 Expand play to include other preschool dinosaur activities.
 Here are some examples:

 Feeding herbivores: Preschool dinosaur activities using plants

 prepare your child by discussing what kinds of plant foods your creature